OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ### Commands (Ctrl + P)

--   **Renumber at current cursor position**: Renumbers the list at the position of the cursor.
+-   **Renumber at cursor position**: Renumbers the list at the position of the cursor.
 -   **Renumber all selected numbered lists**: Renumbers all lists within your selected text.
--   **Renumber all numbered lists in file**: Renumbers every numbered list in the current note.
+-   **Renumber all numbered lists in note**: Renumbers every numbered list in the active note.

 ## Performance